EricFangzhaoWu/CMSC/README.md

 >>**S**:    a M*M vector, represents the domain similarities.
 S(m,n) represents the domain similarity between domain m and domain n.

->>**alpha1**:  a non-negative real value, controls the relative importance of the prior general sentiment knowledge extracted from general purpose sentiment lexicons.
+>>**alpha1**:  a non-negative real value, controls the relative importance of the prior general sentiment knowledge extracted from general-purpose sentiment lexicons.

 >>**alpha2**:  a non-negative real value, controls the relative importance of the domain-specific sentiment knowledge extracted from both labeled and unlabeled samples.